-Whether you are interested in economic development, library programs, historical preservation, tree preservation, recreational activities, public safety or land use practices, the City of Forest Grove has opportunities for you to volunteer your time and talents.
+Whether you are interested in economic development, library programs, historical preservation, tree preservation, recreational activities, public safety, land use practices, or sustainability, the City of Forest Grove has opportunities for you to volunteer your time and talents.
 Citizen volunteers play a large role in city government, staffing and overseeing key commissions and committees.

-The City of Forest Grove has ten advisory boards, committees and decision-making commissions appointed by the Mayor with the consent of the City Council.
-Each is unique in its size, meeting schedule, and specific function; however, the overall mission is the same: to make Forest Grove “A Place Where Families and Businesses Thrive.”
+The City of Forest Grove has 11 advisory boards, committees and decision-making commissions appointed by the Mayor with the consent of the City Council.
+Each is unique in its size, meeting schedule, and specific function; however, the overall mission is the same: to make Forest Grove “A Place Where Families and Businesses Thrive".
 Watch the video to see the 2013 Recognition Dinner held January 17, 2013.

 - Budget Committee